 The bosses’ health is also increased based on the number of players.
 However, this doesn’t make a difference as many phantoms can wreck bosses faster than one person could.

 Playing through an area in co-op will make you lose a lot of the thrill of exploration and tension in Dark Souls.
 Having another person there makes everything seem less stressful and scary, a major part of the Dark Souls atmosphere.

 Without that tension, it essentially becomes just like every other game.
 Granted, it still is a difficult game even with co-op, but it’s nowhere near the same as playing it alone.

-The second thing is that when an invader comes, the chances of defeating him are much higher than one player fighting one on his own.
-There is a greater chance of invaders having one invade while you are playing co-op.
+Another thing is that when an invader comes, the chances of defeating him are much higher than 1v1.
+Co-op also boosts the chances of invaders coming into your world.